praveengouda007/Twilio_otp_verification/README.md

-# Custom User integration with Twilio to verify Phone & Cretaed Apps circles and Products.
+# Custom User integration with Twilio to verify Phone & Created Apps circles and Products.
 *Creation of Custom User.
 *(Json Web Token)Jwt Authentication.
 *Integrating Twilio with exsiting project to verify phone number of User.